Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Feasible solution construction: Details

 At the heart of both extensions lie \emph{leaf-labeled}, \emph{ordered} trees with \emph{label set} $ [d] $, further referred to as \emph{construction trees}, see \cref{fig:construction-trees}.
 As described in \cref{sec:construction}, each \texttt{vertex} of a construction tree can be associated with a partial solution (\texttt{vertex.solution}) for the objects labeled by its descendant leaves.
 While leaves are always associated with the trivial solution $ \SV^p = \left\{ \{i\} \,|\, i\in V^p \right\} $ of the object they label $ V^p $, $ p\in[d] $, solutions are generally the result of (matching and) merging the solutions of their children.
 Our \emph{parallel construction} limits itself to \emph{binary} construction trees (see \cref{fig:construction-trees}), which is why it can be implemented with only a GM solver, see \cref{alg:parallel-construction} for pseudocode.
 The basic construction \cref{alg:construction} can be identified as the special case of binary construction trees with height $ d-1 $, see \cref{fig:construction-trees}.
 It allows for no parallelization as only matchings for solutions of vertices at the same level of a construction tree can be computed in parallel. \emph{Arbitrary} construction trees are the idea behind \emph{incremental construction}, where solutions for vertices with more than two children require an \emph{MGM solver}, see \cref{fig:construction-trees}.
 However, in \cref{sec:construction} and \cref{sec:experiments}, we limit ourselves to trees with only one such vertex at level 2, see \cref{fig:construction-trees}.
-The idea is to use a (potentially) better MGM solver for the first few objects to warm-start the construction with a better partial solution, which we deemed to be the most promising use case.
+A promising use case is to use a (potentially) better MGM solver for the first few objects to warm-start the construction with a better partial solution.

-\section{GM Local Search: Details}
+\section{GM local search: Details}